Breastfeeding works on a simple supply and demand principle.

 Olive oil, coconut oil and ghee are excellent sources of good fats.

-25. Brewer’s yeast
+25. Brewer’s Yeast

 Another traditional tale is that brewers yeast works to increase milk supply.